reviewboard/reviewboard/docs/manual/glossary.rst

        * 0-9
        * ``-``

+   SSH
+       A secure communication method for talking to some remote services or running commands on remote machines.

+   SSL/TLS Certificate
+   SSL/TLS Certificates
+   SSL Certificate
+   SSL Certificates
+       A digital certificate used to verify the identity of a website, service, or client and enable encrypted communication over a network.

+       In Review Board, these are categorized as :term:`Client Certificates` (used for authenticating a client using :term:`Mutual TLS (mTLS)`) or :term:`Trust Certificates` (used for verifying the trust in another service).

+       See also:

+       * :term:`Certificate Authority`
+       * :term:`Self-Signed Certificates`
+       * :ref:`ssl-certificates`

    Status Update
    Status Updates
        Status updates track the progess or results of an :ref:`automated code review task <automated-code-review>`, such as whether it's pending, running, or finished, along with metadata or links to related output.

+   Trust Certificate
+   Trust Certificates
+       A :term:`SSL/TLS certificate` used to verify that another service is who they claim to be.
+Trust certificates must themselves be signed by a trusted :term:`Certificate Authority` or explicitly installed as a trusted certificate in Review Board.

+       See :ref:`ssl-certificates`.

    Unified Diff
        A type of :term:`diff file` designed to be easy to parse and easy